RSS:

 Services.exe using up all your memory ? and windows hangs after launch?

-I believe many would have faced this problem when launching windows.
+I believe many would have faced this problem when launching .
 Whenever your system reboots due to power failure / Application error / Windows Error, the system becomes extremely slow.
 This problem mostly occurs when you are running Windows 2000/XP/VISTA.
-Developers using heavy Java (JVM) applications like WSAD , Sun One Studio face this problem.
+Developers using heavy (JVM) like WSAD , One Studio face this problem.

 This problem can be any one of the following :